Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Discussion

 \section{Discussion}

-We investigated potential network mechanisms governing the relationship between arousal and sound discriminability in auditory cortex.
-Our analysis resulted in three main conclusions: (1) In recordings from mouse A1 during passive listening, the ability to decode tone frequency from population activity followed an inverted-U relationship with pupil-linked arousal; (2) The inverted-U relationship can be explained by a clustered network model via modulations of metastable attractor dynamics, with optimal stimulus coding achieved near a transition in the dynamical regime of the network; (3) The clustered model predicts reductions in neural variability and stimulus-induced variability quenching with arousal, which were observed in the empirical data.
+We recorded activity from mouse ACtx during passive tone presentation and found that neural stimulus discriminability followed an inverted-U relationship with pupil-linked arousal.
+We then showed that this inverted-U relationship could be explained via modulations of metastable attractor dynamics in a clustered network model, with optimal stimulus discriminability achieved near a transition in the dynamical regime of the network.
+The clustered model further predicted a reduction of neural variability with arousal, which was confirmed in the empirical data.
+This study thus unifies two different phenomena -- arousal-dependent changes in neural discriminability and variability -- under the same computational mechanism: modulations of metastable attractor dynamics.

-This study was motivated by results in both humans \cite{waschke2019local, murphy2011pupillometry, beerendonk2024disinhibitory} and mice \cite{mcginley2015cortical,hulsey2023decision} showing that performance on auditory tasks follows an ``inverted-U" relationship with arousal \cite{yerkes1908relation,mcginley2015waking,aston2005integrative}.
-Despite characterization at the behavioral level, the neural origins of the non-monotonic relationship between performance and arousal are incompletely understood.
-A previous study found that in mice trained on a sound detection task, neural correlates of the inverted-U relationship emerged in A1 (and medial geniculate nucleus) during passive listening \cite{mcginley2015cortical}.
-Specifically, the authors reported reduced variability of spontaneous membrane potential dynamics and increased magnitude and reliability of evoked responses (in both whole-cell and multi-unit recordings) at moderate arousal.
-Our results indicate that an inverted-U relationship can also emerge in population-level neural representations pertinent to sound discrimination.
-Although we showed this in the context of passive listening, future work could attempt to more directly link arousal-induced modulations of A1 activity to performance on perceptual decision-making tasks \cite{hulsey2023decision}.

-Not all studies have reported non-monotonic relationships between evoked response properties and arousal in mouse A1.
-Of note, one investigation that analyzed calcium imaging recordings found that that arousal monotonically improved population coding of tones \cite{lin2019arousal}.
-Several factors could contribute to across-study discrepancies, including differences in recording technique (e.g., electrophysiology \textit{vs.} calcium imaging) or stimulus properties (e.g., tone duration).
-Follow-up efforts could further examine the conditions under which monotonic \textit{vs.} non-monotonic relationships emerge.
-A number of studies have also quantified the effects of locomotion -- typically a very high arousal state -- on activity in mouse A1 \cite{zhou2014scaling,schneider2014synaptic,bigelow2019movement,yavorska2021effects}.
-These investigations show that movement tends to suppress sound-evoked responses, which is generally consistent with the right-most part of the inverted-U curve.